IvanVnucec/MPU9250/README.md

 MPU9250_getFifoGyroZ_rads(&samples, gx, &MPU9250_Handle);
 ```

-**void MPU9250_getFifoMagX_uT(size_t *size,float* data, struct MPU9250_Handle_s *MPU9250_Handle)** gets the magnetometer value from the data buffer in the X direction and returns it in units of uT.
+<b>void MPU9250_getFifoMagX_uT(size_t *size,float* data, struct MPU9250_Handle_s *MPU9250_Handle)</b> gets the magnetometer value from the data buffer in the X direction and returns it in units of uT.
 The data is returned as an array along with the number of elements within that array.
 Ensure that the buffer you are transfering to has enough capacity to store the data.

 ```C
 float hx[100];